Facts and Figures

 are attending graduate school**

-are still seeking employment (some who are still seeking may also be employed)**
+are still seeking employment (some attending graduate school may also be seeking employment)**

-** Based on UM-Dearborn Career Services survey of the Class of 2021-22, 58% response rate, combines survey responses with knowledge gained from LinkedIn.
-(Note: Some students attending graduate school are also employed.)
+** Based on UM-Dearborn Career Services survey of the Class of 2024-25, ~66% knowledge rate, combines survey responses with knowledge gained from LinkedIn.
+This data may not equal 100% due to respondents falling across multiple options.

-Ranked #1 regional public university in Michigan for Social Mobility and Veterans by U.S. News & World Report.
+Ranked #1 regional university in Michigan for Social Mobility and for Veterans by U.S. News & World Report.

 Rankings and Honors

-• UM-Dearborn has been recognized as a veteran-friendly school at the gold level by the Michigan Veterans Affairs Agency, which recognizes institutions of higher learning for their commitment to supporting student veterans and their dependents on campus.
+- UM-Dearborn has been recognized as a gold-level veteran-friendly school by the Michigan Veterans Affairs Agency, based on the university's commitment to supporting student veterans and their dependents on campus.

 Accreditation